stanvinder01/terraform-code-main/metadata-instance/README.md

 ## What it does
 - Query the metadata of an ec2 instance within AWS and provide a json formatted output.
-- Retrieve the value of a particular data key.

 ## How to install
 - SSH into the EC2 linux instance